Companies Act, 2013: Company Secretaries

 Section 203 of the Companies Act 2013 deals with the appointment of a company secretary.
 For the first time, the Act defined company secretaries as a key managerial personnel of the company.
 The Act made it mandatory for every Indian listed company, and every other entity having more than rupees ten crore (100 million) paid up capital, to have a full-time company secretary.

 Types of companies

 In addition to private and public limited companies, the Act also provides for a One Person Company (OPC), Section 8 companies, and producer companies.
 OPC are companies with a single member.
 Only individual Indian citizens can be shareholders in an OPC.
 At first, only resident Indians could be shareholders, but after an amendment to the Act in 2020, even non-resident Indians can be shareholders.
 Section 8 companies are non-profit companies governed by section 8 of the Act.
 Producer Companies are formed for agricultural purposes.
-Only farmers can be members of a producer company members can be farmers.
+Only farmers can be members of a producer company.
 They are governed by Section 378A to Section 378ZT of the Companies Act, 2013.

+Oppression and Mismanagement

+Sections 241 and 242 of the Companies Act, 2013 provide remedies to shareholders and members against oppression and mismanagement in company affairs.
+Section 241 allows eligible members to apply to the National Company Law Tribunal (NCLT) where the affairs of the company are conducted in a manner prejudicial to public interest, oppressive to any member, or detrimental to the company's interests.
+Section 242 empowers the NCLT to grant appropriate relief, including regulation of company affairs, removal of directors, setting aside or modifying agreements, and other orders necessary to bring an end to the oppressive or prejudicial conduct.
+These provisions aim to protect minority shareholders and ensure fair corporate governance.